-The Mount Sinai Global Health Teaching Fellowship is a one-year program designed to provide physicians with the knowledge and skills to become professionals in global health.
+The Arnhold Global Health Teaching Fellowship is a one-year program designed to provide physicians with the knowledge and skills to become professionals in global health.
 In particular, this fellowship has a unique focus on developing teaching strategies so that the fellow can help build healthcare capacity in settings with health worker shortages.
 Capitalizing on the resources of the Mount Sinai Masters of Public Health program and the Mount Sinai Institute for Medical Education, the fellows will develop the necessary clinical, teaching, research, and administrative skills to become effective global health teachers.

 Fellows will be given the opportunity to take short courses or certificate programs in education, tropical medicine, or other relevant global health topics on-line or through other universities or medical centers, NGOs, or professional organizations.